Members of the NCUA Board

 Ms. Fischmann attained a Juris Doctorate from Georgetown University Law Center and a Bachelor of Arts from the University of Virginia.
 She is a member of the District of Columbia Bar and Maryland Bar.

-Milagro Avalos is the Acting Director of the Office of Minority and Women Inclusion.
-As Acting Director, Ms. Avalos oversees the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 to develop and promote standards for workforce diversity, supplier diversity, and equal employment opportunity and assess the diversity policies and practices throughout the credit union industry and at the NCUA.
+Miguel A. Polanco serves as the NCUA’s Director of the Office of Minority and Women Inclusion.
+As Director, Mr. Polanco oversees the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 to develop and promote standards for workforce diversity, supplier diversity, and equal employment opportunity and assess the diversity policies and practices throughout the credit union industry.

 Chief Financial Officer